magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/6_search/01_get-started-search.md

 ## Change the language of the results

 The language of search results and category names is determined by the `SdkSettings.language` setting.
-Check the [the internationalization guide](/guides/get-started/internationalization) section for more details.
+Check the [internationalization guide](/guides/get-started/internationalization) section for more details.

 ## Relevant examples demonstrating search related features